Buying a Multifamily Home: A Beginner’s Guide

 The disadvantages of multifamily investing include:

-You may need cash reserves.
-Depending on the type of loan you’re getting, you may need to have a certain amount of cash reserves on hand — in some cases, three to six months’ worth of mortgage payments.
+- You may need cash reserves.
+Depending on the type of loan you’re getting, you may need to have a certain amount of cash reserves on hand, typically calculated as a number of months’ worth of mortgage payments.

 Frequently asked questions